cosmos/cosmos-sdk/examples/examples.md

 You can also add more fields to accounts, and basecoin actually does so.
 Basecoin adds a Name field in order to show how easily the base account structure can be modified to suit any applications needs.
+It takes the `auth.BaseAccount` we see above, and extends it with `Name`.

 ```
 type AppAccount struct {